Enhance workflows with Agentforce's real-time insights

 Your second node will be a Data Cloud action.
 From Action, choose Data Cloud Action, then look for the name of the predictive model you created.
 After selecting that model, make sure you map the model inputs to fields on the record from the first node.
 This is very important because you want the model to look at the right fields before making a prediction.

-Flow Builder showing Action node that maps object fields to input fields for a predictive model.
+Flow Builder showing Action node that maps object fields to input fields for a predictive model along with ability to select top recommendations and top predictors

 Lastly, click Save and give your flow a description.
-In three nodes, you’ve set up your invocable action.
+In four nodes, you’ve set up your invocable action.

-Save the flow page showing Flow Label, Flow API Name, and Description fields.
+Save the flow page showing Flow Label, Flow API Name, and Description fields, all populated.

-This is the last step!
-Go to Setup and search for “Einstein Copilot Actions”.
+This is the last step.
+Go to Setup and search for “Agent Copilot Actions”.
 From there, create a new action.

 Choose Flow as your Reference Action Type and select the name of the flow you just created.

-Create a Copilot Action page showing Reference Action, Copilot Action Label, and Copilot Action API Name fields.
+Create an Agent Action page showing Reference Action, Agent Action Label, and Agent Action API Name fields.

-If you populated descriptions for your flow, you’ll notice that it auto-populates your action descriptions as well, saving you extra steps!
+If you populated descriptions for your flow, you’ll notice that it auto-populates your action descriptions as well, saving you extra steps.
 If you haven’t populated them, it’s time to populate your action descriptions here.
+Make sure to require input and check show in conversation for your output.

-Create a Copilot Action page where Copilot Action Instructions, Input, and Output are populated.
+Create an Agent Action page where Agent Action Instructions, Input, and Output are populated.

-Now, Copilot can provide real-time, in-context insights to you and your users.
+Now, your agent can provide real-time, in-context insights to you and your users.

-Salesforce org with Copilot panel open on Opportunity object; Copilot provides win rate of opportunity.
+Salesforce org with Agent panel open on Opportunity object; Agent provides win rate of opportunity alongside an explanation and recommendation.

 Explore the extended possibilities

-We just covered one use case today, but with all our platform tools, there are infinite possibilities for leveraging Einstein Copilot!
-The more invocable actions you create, the more custom actions you can create, and the more robust your copilot can be.
+We just covered one use case today, but with all our platform tools, there are infinite possibilities for leveraging Agentforce!
+The more invocable actions you create, the more custom actions you can create, and the more robust your agent can be.

-What will you do with Einstein Copilot?
+What will you do with Agentforce?
 We can’t wait to see!

 Resources